-A Kerberos client MUST query KDC FQDNs for a particular realm name using DNS SRV records, as specified in Appendix E. For example, let us say that realm ASDF.COM contains two KDCs: kdc1.asdf.com and kdc2.asdf.com.
-The DNS SRV records in this case are:
+For example, assume the presence of a realm, PACKETCABLE.COM, with two KDCs: kdc1.packetcable.com and kdc2.packetcable.com.
+These KDCs have different priorities.
+The DNS SRV records in this case would be:

-kerberosudp.ASDF.COM.
-IN SRV 0 0 88 kdc1.asdf.com. kerberosudp.ASDF.COM.
-IN SRV 1 0 88 kdc2.asdf.com.
+\kerberos.\udp.PACKETCABLE.COM.
+86400 IN SRV 0 0 88 kdc1.packetcable.com.

+\kerberos.\udp.PACKETCABLE.COM.
+86400 IN SRV 1 0 88 kdc2.packetcable.com.